Aagamjain64/login-page/README.md

 Ideal for understanding how data flows from a form into a database using Express and Mongoose.

 Feel free to enhance it further by adding validations, password hashing, or integrating Passport.js!

+The entire code is inside a zip file.